On this page:

 Understand TCFD, the objective of reporting and how it applies to your business

-Deep dive into the implementation guidance for Task Force for Climate-related Disclosures (“TCFD”) and the whitepaper discussing a general framework for companies to demonstrate their long‑term sustainability.
+Deep dive into the implementation guidance for Task Force for Climate-related Disclosures (“TCFD”) and the whitepaper discussing a general framework for companies to demonstrate their long‑term sustainability (total reading time 60 minutes):

 - Full Disclosure: A high level guide to TCFD alignment.